-Hot peppers have much of their heat in the seeds.
-You need to decide whether to leave the seeds in the peppers or remove them.
+Hot peppers have much of their heat in the seeds, so you need to decide whether to leave the seeds in the peppers or remove them.
 While the seeds are hot, it is actually the pith of the pepper that has the highest levels of capsicum, which produces the heat.
 Seeds are hot because they are in contact with this pithy membrane.
-The peppers are more palatable and easier to use if you remove the seed and ribs inside but if you like extra heat, the seeds can be left in.
+The peppers are more palatable and easier to use if you remove the seed and ribs inside, but if you like extra heat, the seeds can be left in.

 Drying peppers whole is the fastest and simplest way.
 The process requires no preparation except washing the fruit.
-But, be aware that drying peppers whole takes longer than drying split fruits and must be done where it is very dry or they will mold or rot before they dry completely.
+However, be aware that drying peppers whole takes longer than drying split fruits and must be done where it is very dry or they will mold or rot before they dry completely.
 To dry the peppers without cutting them, simply string them on some twine or thread and hang them up in a dry location.
 They will take several weeks to completely dry.

 The seeds may also be dried separately and used as chili seeds that are ground or used whole.